-In 2006, in an effort to provide a more sustainable and brighter future for the Muntigunung community, Future for Children – a Swiss backed NGO, together with Yayasan Dian Desa, initiated the Muntigunung Development and Livelihoods program and successfully constructed 20 buildings to harvest and store rainwater in specially designed tanks to provide a year-round water supply, securing clean & sustainable water to every household, every day.
+In 2006, in an effort to provide a more sustainable and brighter future for the Muntigunung community, Future for Children – a Swiss backed NGO, together with Yayasan Dian Desa, initiated the Muntigunung Community Development Program.

-By purchasing our products, you are supporting the people of Muntigunung and providing them with a brighter, sustainable future.
+By purchasing our products, you not only hold a beautiful, high quality product in your hands, you are also providing the people of Muntigunung with a brighter, sustainable future.